-The residents of Huntington Beach are represented by a seven member, part-time City Council.
+The residents of Huntington Beach are represented by a seven-member, part-time City Council.
 The City Council establishes policies and priorities for the provision of effective and efficient municipal services.
 The City Council is the city’s legislative authority and sets the policies under which the city operates.
 The City Council’s duties include establishing goals and policies, enacting legislation, adopting the city’s operating budget, and appropriating the funds necessary to provide service to the city’s residents, businesses, and visitors.
-Check out the City Council meeting presentations.

 Huntington Beach’s mayor is selected annually from among the City Council Members and is charged with running the City Council meetings and representing the city throughout the community and region.

-The City Council meets the first and third Monday of each month.
-Unless otherwise announced, the meetings are held in the City Council Chambers at 2000 Main Street and typically begin at 4 P.M. with a study session or closed session meeting.
-The televised portion of the City Council meeting starts at approximately 6 P.M. and can be viewed on cable television on channel 3.
+The City Council meets on the first and third Tuesday of each month.
+Unless otherwise announced, the meetings are held in the City Council Chambers at 2000 Main Street and typically begin at 4 P.M. with a study session or 5 P.M. with a closed session meeting.
+The open session portion of the City Council meeting starts at 6 P.M. and can be viewed on HBTV via Channel 3 or online.
+Past City Council meetings are also archived on the City's website.

 Section 302 of the City Charter sets a stipend of $175 a month for each Council Member it also states that "each member of the City Council shall receive reimbursement on order of the City Council for Council authorized traveling and other expenses when on official duty upon submission of itemized expense account therefore.
 In addition, members shall receive such reasonable reimbursement to them of other routine and ordinary expenses, losses and costs imposed upon them by virtue of their serving as City Council Members."